 Next question is how to prepare the plane for film.
 Well, I have seen lots of guys spend way too much time sanding, filling, etc. My philosophy is that filling is kind of a waste because your film should bridge the gap anyway.
 Not much more to say about that.
 Lots of guys sand with 220 grit, then 400 grit so the balsa surface feels like a baby’s bottom.
 I never found that necessary either.
 I have two sanding blocks.
 One is always loaded with 120 grit and the other 180.
 Good enough for me.
 If you’re six feet away from the plane, guess what it looks like.
 It looks like a model airplane.

 My take on Balsarite is that it is useful around the engine compartment as a fuel proofer.
 You can paint any surface in the engine compartment that is intended to not be covered with film, and extend the Balsarite an inch or so in all directions where there will be film.
 Then iron the film on and you have a thoroughly fuel proof installation.
 Also if you are repairing crash damage or re covering an old plane, Balsarite can be used in areas that have suffered a bit of oil-soak to help the film adhere better.
 So, it’s a good product, but you can also fuel proof with epoxy after covering, which is something I usually do.
 One other practical note is that I’ve heard Balsarite is discontinued, but Sig sells another product called Stixit, which is supposed to be the same thing.

 How about trim irons, Wood Peckers, tack cloths, and other specialty tools and products?
 I bought a trim iron a long time ago, used it a couple of times, and got rid of it.
 Use a regular iron, use a hot butter knife, or whatever.
 I wouldn’t advise you to spend extra money on a trim iron.

 The Wood Pecker is a product that was advertised a while back and I don’t know if it’s still available.
 The theory is that airplane film tends to release gas when you are ironing it down, which creates bubbles under the film.
 So if you roll the woodpecker, which looks like a lawn aerator, over your balsa wood, it will leave it full of holes and allow your film to stick with no bubbles.
 Yeah, whatever.
 I think it’s just another gimmick.
 Wood is already porous, so the only time I have problems with gas bubbles is when applying film over film.
-Lower temperatures usually solve this problem, or you could float the top piece into place with solvent.
+Lower temperatures usually solve this problem, or you could float the top piece of film into place with solvent.